bruinxiong/Modified-CRUNet-and-Residual-Attention-Network.mxnet/README.md

 **2**.
 We adopt the improved residual unit mentioned in [2].
 Specifically, the improved residual unit is constructed by BN-Conv-BN-PReLu-Conv-BN, where BN denotes batch normalization layer, PReLu is Parametric Rectified Linear Unit activation layer and Conv means convolution layer.

 **3**.
-We replace all ReLu activation layers with PReLu activation layers in our whole achitecture.
+We replace all ReLu activation layers with PReLu activation layers in our whole architecture.

 **4**.
 We follow the output setting mentioned in [2].
 Specifically, we choose Option-E with structure of BN-Dropout-FC-BN after the last convolutional layer, where Dropout means dropout layer and FC denotes fully connected layer.